alessandrosalerno/gtm-magic-custom-event/README.md

-# Magic Event for GTM
+# Magic Custom Event for GTM

 A user-friendly GTM Custom Template to easily push events and custom data to the dataLayer, featuring a smart tool for frequency control via cookies.
-Part of the **Magic Tags** suite.

 This tag simplifies common tracking setups that would normally require custom JavaScript variables.